cox-labs/PluginTutorial/scripts/README.md

 Next you should install the `perseuspy` module.
-If `python` is in your `PATH` you should be able to open a Command Prompt (search for `cmd.exe`) and type in the installation instructions from the [`perseuspy` website](https://github.com/jdrudolph/perseuspy).
+If `python` is in your `PATH` you should be able to open a Command Prompt (search for `cmd.exe`) and type-in the installation instructions from the [`perseuspy` website](https://github.com/jdrudolph/perseuspy).

 ### R

 First install the latest version of [R](https://cran.rstudio.com/bin/windows/base/).
 We recommend to additionally install [R Studio Desktop](https://www.rstudio.com/products/rstudio/download/).

-Next install the `PerseusR` package.
-Open R Studio and enter the instructions on the [website](https://github.com/jdrudolph/perseusr) into the running `R` session.
+Next, install the `PerseusR` package.
+First open R Studio and then, enter the instructions on the [website](https://github.com/jdrudolph/perseusr) into the running `R` session.

 ## Usage: Step by step

-1. Follow the [installation instructions](https://github.com/jdrudolph/PluginInterop/) and add `PluginInterop.dll` to your Perseus installation.

-2. Write a script file in your language of choice.
+1. Write a script file in your language of choice.
 For examples check the `/scripts` folder and the package websites.

-3. Open Perseus and create a random data matrix.
+2. Open Perseus and create a random data matrix.
 In the `External` menu you will find processing activities for both `R` and `Python`.